We are community supported and may earn a commission when you buy through links on our site. Learn more

 The Bitter Sweetness of Becoming a Grandparent After 70

-By Alice Fisher February 05, 2022 Family
+By Alice Fisher February 07, 2024 Family

 When our older grandchildren were born, we were in our 50s – so young.
 Our own mortality never entered into the picture.
 We would all live happily ever after.

-With this birth, however, there is a conscious realization that our time with this new baby is finite.
+With this birth, however, there was a conscious realization that our time with this new baby is finite.
 Will we get to see him grow into an adult?
 Maybe.
 This makes our time with this new addition to our family all that more precious and urgent.

 The Changing Demographics of Becoming a Grandparent